 For authentic “al dente” pasta, boil your Fettuccini uncovered, stirring occasionally for 12 minutes.
 For more tender pasta, boil an additional 1 minute.

-- Heat the oil in a pan over medium-high heat and season the chicken with salt, pepper and sundried tomato flakes (or paprika).
+- Chicken: Heat the oil in a pan over medium-high heat and season the chicken with salt, pepper and sundried tomato flakes (or paprika).
 Add the chicken to the pan and cook until lightly golden brown on both sides and cooked through, about 5 minutes per side.
-Set aside.
+Remove from pan and set aside.